mirhasalh/irhas/posts/managing-multiple-ssh-keys.md

     Port 22
 ```

-Lastly, here’s a command for cloning with a specific SSH key, which can save you a lot of time.
+Updating the config file helps automate the process of connecting to the correct Git host with the appropriate SSH key.

 ## The clone command with a specific SSH key

+Lastly, here’s a command for cloning with a specific SSH key, which can save you a lot of time.
 Here's a command to clone a repository using a specific SSH key:

 ```bash
 # For Mac and Linux